marskimiko/phase-2-project/README.md

 ## How to Use:

-**•** Click on a the heart to add more likes and click the edit button to enter information about the album of your choice
+**•** Click the 💗 button to increase the number of likes.
+You can also click the edit button which will take you to a form to edit the project you selected

 ![Alt Text](gifs/gif1.gif)

-**•** Once you've entered the information click the update button to see the changes populated in the browser
+**•** Once you have selected a project to edit you can fill out the form

 ![Alt Text](gifs/gif2.gif)

-**•** Click the "Add Music" button to add more albums, once youve entered the information click the create button to see the new album in the browser, once again you can click the heart to add more likes
+**•** Once you are done filling out the form click "update" button to see the updated project in the browser

 ![Alt Text](gifs/gif3.gif)

-**•** Click the "About" button to see a description about the developer as well as a link to more of there projects
+**•** You can also click the "Add Music" button in the nav bar which will take you to a new form to fill out

 ![Alt Text](gifs/gif4.gif)

+**•** Once you are done filling out the form click the "create" button to see the new project in the browser.
+Just like the other projects you can add more and edit the new project information

 ![Alt Text](gifs/gif5.gif)

+**•** If you want to delete a project from the browser click the 🗑

 ![Alt Text](gifs/gif6.gif)

+**•** Click the "about" button in the nav bar to learn about the developer, there is also a link to their git hub if you'd like to see more of their projects

 ![Alt Text](gifs/gif7.gif)